bruceadams/available-enis/README.md

-# Available AWS Elastice Network Interfaces
+# Available AWS Elastic Network Interfaces

 Summarize the status of every AWS Elastic Network Interface, eni.
 Optionally, delete every ENI with a status of "available".

-This is a very narrow tool that pretty much does one thing: cleanup stray Elastice Network Interfaces that seem to fall out of a very complex terraform configuration that we build and tear down regularly.
+This is a very narrow tool that pretty much does one thing: cleanup stray Elastic Network Interfaces that seem to fall out of a very complex terraform configuration that we build and tear down regularly.